Money moves in silence. Download 2025 State of Venture Report: a data-driven analysis of active funds, unicorn, and family offices

 Author

-Casey Caruso, Abraham Oshotse, Gautam Pradeep
+Casey Caruso, Francisco Enriquez, Abraham Oshotse, Gautam Pradeep

 Publication date